Southern Ohio Correctional Facility: Lucasville Five

 Following the riot, a class action was brought against the state officers, administrators, and staff by a legal team headed by civil rights attorney Al Gerhardstein on behalf of the inmate victims of the riot.
 The state paid $4.1 million to settle the claims of the victims and agreed to a number of non-monetary terms as well, to remedy the overcrowding and mismanagement of the facility.

-Bomani Shakur (Keith LaMar) is currently imprisoned at the Ohio State Penitentiary along with Siddique Abdullah Hasan (Carlos Sanders), Jason Robb and Namir Abdul Mateen (James Were).
-George Skatzes is imprisoned at the Ross Correctional Institution.

 2011 related hunger strike

 On January 3, 2011, LaMar and Sanders began a twelve-day, liquid-only hunger strike at the Ohio State Penitentiary supermax prison in Youngstown, Ohio.
 On January 4, 2011, Robb joined the hunger strike.
 The three death-row inmates were living in solitary confinement for 23 hours a day.
 Additionally, they were restricted from using the internet to access news databases, denied access to the prison stores, and prohibited from physical contact with family.
 LaMar, Sanders and Robb desired the same treatment as the other Ohio death row-inmates and protested for equal prison conditions.
 The three death-row inmates demanded that they be granted additional time outside of their cells, physical contact with family members and access to the prison stores for additional clothing and food.

 At the time of the strike, David Bobby, the prison warden, concluded that he would not meet any of the prisoners' demands.
 However, by January 14, 2011, Bobby presented the inmates with a signed statement detailing the future policy changes.
 Due to growing public support and pressure from organizations such as human rights and legal scholars, the American Civil Liberties Union, and the Center for Constitutional Rights, the prison was under pressure to change, which Binghamton University Sociology Professor Denis O'Hearn has credited as playing a decisive role in the hunger strike's success.
-The three inmates' demands were all granted, including limited physical contact with family, daily one hour phone calls, and additional time outside of the prison cell.
+The three inmates' demands were all granted, including limited physical contact with family, daily one-hour phone calls, and additional time outside of the prison cell.
 By January 15, 2011, LaMar, Sanders and Robb had ended their hunger strike.